failk8s/lab-carvel-passwords/workshop/content/exercises/01-supplying-passwords.md

 this way should be a secret, although if dealing with an operator, this might instead need to be passed using a custom resource.

-For the case of using a Kubernetes resource,the resource definition would be:
+For the case of using a Kubernetes secret, the resource definition would be:

 ```
 apiVersion: v1